 Evolving research institute specializing in pearls

-The Pearl Science Laboratory was established in 1978, led by the founder and current Honorary Advisor, Hiroshi Komatsu.
+The Pearl Science Laboratory was established in 1978, led by the founder, Hiroshi Komatsu.
 Initially, our main focus was to conduct research on pearl cultivation at the request of pearl farms.

 Later, we expanded our scope to include the publication of pearl identification theory and the development of pearl cleaning equipment, and in 2000, we announced the world’s first pearl grading system.
 Today, in addition to the research work we have been doing since our establishment, we continue to evolve as a comprehensive pearl think tank, supporting the planning and sales promotion of the pearl industry and holding educational seminars.